 Although data can be stored on the microSD card for >800 years and the online data portal (MonitorMyWatershed.org) also has long-term data storing capacity, data should be backed up to a secure hard drive or server on a regular basis.
 Recommended data back-up frequency is every six to eight weeks if data are transmitted to the data portal and every two weeks if data are only stored on the microSD card.
 This process ensures that long term data records are secure even if damage to Mayfly Data Logger, microSD card, or a website malfunction occurs.
 Downloaded data files should be filed chronologically and each file title should include a unique identifier for the particular station and the date range or download date of the file.

-Some sensor stations have intermittent cell coverage which could cause data transmission to the Monitor My Watershed website to stop.
+Some monitoring stations have intermittent cell coverage which could cause data transmission to the Monitor My Watershed website to stop.
 When this happens, sensor data will continue to be stored on the microSD card and missing data can be retrieved from it.
-Regardless of whether a sensor station is online, sensor data will always be stored on the microSD card; therefore, if data stop transmitting to the website due to cell coverage issues, the complete data set can still be accessed via the microSD card.
+Regardless of whether a monitoring station is online, sensor data will always be stored on the microSD card; therefore, if data stop transmitting to the website due to cell coverage issues, the complete data set can still be accessed via the microSD card.
 To download data from the microSD card:

 - Open the logger box.